gszep/FlowAtlas.jl/README.md

 To install Flow Atlas, Julia 1.5+ is required.
 Follow [platform specific instructions](https://julialang.org/downloads/platform/).
 In order to make the `julia` executable available from the command prompt / terminal follow the instructions on adding Julia to the `PATH`/enviroment; make sure this has been done according to the instructions linked above.

 Once julia has been added to the environment, open a command prompt / terminal and type `julia`.
-This opens a julis shell.
-Then type `]` to enter the package manager, and type `add FlowAtlas` and then hit ⏎ Return at the REPL.
+This opens a julis shell; you should see `julia>`.
+Then type `]` to enter the package manager, and type `add FlowAtlas` and then hit Return ⏎.
 You should see `pkg> add FlowAtlas`.
 This installs the most recent version of Flow Atlas and makes it availalbe in your global Julia enviroment.
-Finally to exit the package manager hit Backspace; you should see `julia>` again.
+Finally to exit the package manager hit Backspace ⌫; you should see `julia>` again.

 ## Basic Usage
 > :warning: **FCS files under a workspace must have unique names**.
 This limitation will be removed in future versions